 Increasing violence comes as the south prepares to declare independence from the north in July.

-The fighting has raised fears over the stability of the region in the countdown to its secession – due on July 9.
+The fighting is still taking place in the oil-producing town and has raised fears over the stability of the region in the countdown to its secession – due on July 9.

-Aguer blamed the attack on fighters he said were aligned with George Athor, a former army officer who rebelled last year saying he had been cheated out of the governorship of neighbouring Jonglei state in elections.
+Athor is a former army officer who rebelled last year saying he had been cheated out of the governorship of neighbouring Jonglei state in April elections.

-In January, southerners overwhelmingly voted to declare independence in a referendum promised in a 2005 peace deal that ended decades of civil war with the Khartoum-based northern government.
+Southerners overwhelmingly voted to declare independence from the north in a January referendum promised in a 2005 peace deal that ended decades of north/south civil war.